ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork.md

 ## Step A: Download the lab files

    **Download** the Customer data CSV files to your workstation.
 These files are used if you do not want to (or cannot) use the VM image to emulate the on-premises databases.
-Be sure to use the default names and the .csv file extention.
+Be sure to use the default names and the .csv file extension.

    Right click on this link and select Save Link As...
 [K Bank's data](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/raw/master/kbank_customers.csv)